giellalt/lang-myv/script/00_readme.txt

  specification:
    - add the Finnish translation to the first tg of the first e element of an entry

+{Clarification of specification: the tg _translation group with lang attribute value fin_ must be created where nonexistent.
+In theory, and I hope in practice, there should be no instances where the tg/@lang='fin' element already exists AND I want to merge more information, i.e. another tg element or even a t element.}
+{LOCATION: The tg element comes directly after it's singular m sibling.
+There might be another tg element present, e.g., tg/@lang='rus'.
+ALLOW us to utilize alphabetical ordering, i.e., _fin_ preceeds _rus_ but would follow _eng_.}

 Problem: semi-structured infos in the transaltion elements in AddTgFin2N_MyvLexXml.xml